sryze/wirebug/README.md

 Wirebug
 -------

-Enable or disable Wi-Fi debugging on Android without a USB cable in a single tap.
+Enable or disable Wi-Fi debugging on Android from within the device (i.e. without connecting to it via USB) in a single tap.

 ![Screenshot](screenshot.png)